leslyclopez11/hmpl-lang.github.io/README.md

 ### compile

-This function receives a string that contains a strin with hmpl syntax.
+This function receives a string that contains a string with hmpl syntax.

 ```javascript
 const templateFn = hmpl.compile(